 The anthocyanins present in raspberries juice is neuroprotective in nature thus helps to protect the nerve cells from injury or degeneration.

-Prevents Dementia The Raspberry drink is packed with antioxidants such as quercetin, gallic acid, ellagic acid, salicylic acid and anthocyanins.
+The Raspberry drink is packed with antioxidants such as quercetin, gallic acid, ellagic acid, salicylic acid and anthocyanins.
 These antioxidants promote blood circulation and oxygenation to the human brain.
-They also support the cognitive system thus preventing the onset of degenerative diseases of the brain, which could potentially lead to dementia ( a minimises persistent disorder of the mental processes).
+They also support the cognitive system thus preventing the onset of degenerative diseases of the brain, which could potentially lead to dementia (minimizes persistent disorder of the mental processes).

 Boosts the Immune System